lincoln-lm/swsh-mods-exl/README.md

     - boolean (``true``, ``false``)

 #### Notes
-- Currently only functional on "Wide Roads" (wild area/ioa/ct)
+- Manual camera angle adjustment only possible on "Wide Roads" (wild area/ioa/ct)
 - Inputs only register from "Npad" controllers (only tested on pro controller)

 ### Controls